HL7/fhir-shc-vaccination-ig/input/pagecontent/conformance.md

 Bundles produced by Issuers SHALL validate against [VaccinationCredentialBundle] or [Covid19LaboratoryBundle]/[InfectiousDiseaseLaboratoryBundle] without errors, and SHOULD validate against [VaccinationCredentialBundleDM] or [Covid19LaboratoryBundleDM]/[InfectiousDiseaseLaboratoryBundleDM] without errors.

 ### Validation

+Resources may be assessed for conformance using one of [the tools listed under "Conformance testing" on this page](https://confluence.hl7.org/pages/viewpage.action?pageId=111122184#SMARTHealthCardsImplementationTools-Conformancetesting), or manually with the FHIR Validator (described below).
+Note that these tools do not check for `MustSupport` conformance as this depends on the particulars of the data available to the actor producing the resource.
+Implementers MUST manually check `MustSupport` conformance based on the criteria described above.

 <div class="alert alert-warning" role="alert" markdown="1">
 <p style="font-size: 2rem;"><strong>Note:</strong> FHIR Validator may generate warnings for valid resources</p>